How to get Hearing Aids

 - Clean hearing aids as instructed.
 Earwax and ear drainage can damage your aids.

 - Avoid using hairspray and other hair care products while wearing your hearing aids.

 - Turn off your hearing aids when not in use.

 - Keep batteries and hearing aids away from children and pets.

-- Visit your hearing healthcare professional on a regular basis to have your hearing aids inspected.
+- We recommend visiting a hearing healthcare professional on a regular basis to have your hearing aids inspected.